wayneleighton1985-oss/wayne-leighton/src/content/books/passion-transcripts-seminar.md

 ---
-title: PASSION Transcripts Edition
+title: PASSION Transcripts Edition + Seminar Ticket
 author: Wayne Leighton
-description: >
+description: >-
-  Why does the Transcripts Version cost £150??
+  Why does the Transcripts Version cost £159??

   It has cost me thousands to get all the audio transcribed.
 Secondly, the book is very thick.
 The printing costs are expensive.
 Thirdly, this edition is